FraunhoferIOSB/FROST-Server/README.md

 ### Database initialisation or upgrade

 1. Choose which backend to use, by configuring the persistence.persistenceManagerImplementationClass option:
-  * Default value, using Long values for entity ids: de.fraunhofer.iosb.ilt.sta.persistence.postgres.longid.PostgresPersistenceManagerLong
+    * Default value, using Long values for entity ids, generated in sequence: de.fraunhofer.iosb.ilt.sta.persistence.postgres.longid.PostgresPersistenceManagerLong
-  * Using String values for entity ids, with new values generated using gen_random_uuid(): de.fraunhofer.iosb.ilt.sta.persistence.postgres.stringid.PostgresPersistenceManagerString
+    * Using String values for entity ids, with new values generated using uuid_generate_v1mc(): de.fraunhofer.iosb.ilt.sta.persistence.postgres.stringid.PostgresPersistenceManagerString
-  * Using uuid values for entity ids, with new values generated using uuid_generate_v1(): de.fraunhofer.iosb.ilt.sta.persistence.postgres.uuidid.PostgresPersistenceManagerUuid
+    * Using uuid values for entity ids, with new values generated using uuid_generate_v1mc(): de.fraunhofer.iosb.ilt.sta.persistence.postgres.uuidid.PostgresPersistenceManagerUuid
 2. Browse to http://localhost:8080/SensorThingsService/DatabaseStatus

 This should initialise/update the database to the latest version and the service